A B C D E F G H I L M O P S T U V X Y

 adjective: red, yellow, or green (could be used by color-blind people)

-(I don't have enough experience with color blindness to know whether such a word would actually be useful.)
+(I don't have enough experience with color blindness to know whether such a word would actually be useful.
+Also I initially had this as "erythrochlorous", from the Greek roots for red and green, but later decided that something more Anglo-Saxon would be better.)

 -gry /ɡɹi/ [from hungry]